DevExpress/bower-xtrareports-js/README.md

 ## License

-A Commercial license for DevExpress DXperience is required to use this bower package.
+A Commercial license for DevExpress ASP.NET controls is required to use this bower package.
 Please visit [https://devexpress.com](https://devexpress.com) to buy a [license](https://www.devexpress.com/Support/LicensingFAQ.xml) if you do not own one yet.

 ## Support